 - Continuous improvement.

-Ironically, even with all the inspirational, creative problem solving, team building, empowerment, and continuous improvement efforts, disaffection with leadership continues to grow and spread.
+Ironically, even with all the inspirational, creative problem-solving, team building, empowerment, and continuous improvement efforts, disaffection with leadership continues to grow and spread.

 Values are key

-Review of the platforms of many social movements suggests that the amount of loyalty and commitment that today’s creative leaders can reasonably expect depends on the extent to which followers, or constituents, perceive the leadership/followership relationship as promoting or advancing the values and virtues in which they deeply believe.
+A review of the platforms of many social movements suggests that the amount of loyalty and commitment that today’s creative leaders can reasonably expect depends on the extent to which followers, or constituents, perceive the leadership/followership relationship as promoting or advancing the values and virtues in which they deeply believe.

 Somehow, people around the world seem to be awakening to morality and higher purposes, even in traditionally dog-eat-dog, “kill-or-be-killed” corporate environments.
 For the first time in recent history, the consensus seems to be emerging that the future of civilization critically depends on values and virtues that conventional economics, business, and politics are not adequately served.